swyxio/ai-notes/TEXT_CHAT.md

 	- (2) topic detection: whether a tweet is about a set of six pre-defined topics (i.e. Section 230, Trump Ban, Complaint, Platform Policies, Twitter Support, and others);
 	- (3) stance detection: whether a tweet is in favor of, against, or neutral about repealing Section 230 (a piece of US legislation central to content moderation); (
 	1) general frame detection (“frames I”): whether a tweet contains a set of two opposing frames which we call them “problem’ and “solution” frames.
+- Still needs Chain of thought: https://arxiv.org/abs/2304.03262
+	- simply adding CoT instruction ``Let's think step-by-step'' to each input query of MultiArith dataset, GPT-3's accuracy can be improved from 17.7\% to 78.7\%.

 ### Plugins